Distribution of Frobenius elements in families of Galois extensions: Probabilistic bounds

 \section{Probabilistic bounds}

-In this section we fix a Galois extension of number fields $L/K$ and study the distributions of the random variable $X(L/\Q;t)$ attached to class functions $t\colon \Gal(L/K)\rightarrow\C$ (see Proposition~\ref{proposition link with random variables} and Lemma~\ref{lemma random var under LI}), using probabilistic tools.
+In this section we fix a Galois extension of number fields $L/K$, define $G:=\Gal(L/K)$ (as well as $G^+:=\Gal(L/\Q)$ in the case where $L/\Q$ is Galois), and study the distribution of the random variable $X(L/K;t)$ attached to a real-valued class function $t\colon G\rightarrow\R$ (see Proposition~\ref{proposition link with random variables} and Lemma~\ref{lemma random var under LI}), using probabilistic tools.
 Our main goal is to estimate $\delta(L/K;t)$, which measures to which extent the error term in the Chebotarev density theorem is biased by a lower-order term of constant sign.
-We first consider the conditions under which $\delta(L/K;t)$ (see~\eqref{eq:densitiest}) is close $1$.
+We first consider the conditions under which $\delta(L/K;t)$ (see~\eqref{eq:densitiest}) is close to $1$.
 This leads to estimates for the bias under AC, GRH and BM.
 Stronger bounds can be derived under LI: as we will see, large deviations results of Montgomery--Odlyzko can then be applied to this context.
 Next we establish a central limit Theorem from which we obtain (conditionally on LI; here BM does not suffice) conditions under which $\delta(L/K;t)$ are close to $\tfrac 12$.
 In both cases we highlight the importance of the ratio\footnote{This is the inverse of the so-called coefficient of variation.
 When $\V[X(L/K;t)]=0$ and ${\rm sgn}(\E[X(L/K;t)])=\pm 1$, we define $B(L/K;t)$ to be $\pm\infty$; we do not define it when $\E[X(L/K;t)]=\V[X(L/K;t)]=0$.
-Note also that if $L/\Q$ is Galois and assuming GRH$^-$, LI$^-$, the condition $ \widehat{t^+} \not \equiv 0$, implies that $\V[X(L/K;t)]>0$.
-Moreover, by Proposition~\ref{proposition link with random variables} and Corollary~\ref{corollary when t+ is 0}, GRH$^-$ and LI$^-$ imply that if $\V[X(L/K;t)]=0$, then we also have $\E[X(L/K;t)]=0$.}
+Note also that if $L/\Q$ is Galois and assuming GRH$^-$, LI$^-$, the condition $ \widehat{t^+} \not \equiv 0$ (recall~\eqref{equation definition t+}), implies that $\V[X(L/K;t)]>0$.
+Moreover, by Proposition~\ref{proposition link with random variables} and Corollary~\ref{corollary when t+ is 0}, GRH$^-$ and LI$^-$ imply that if $\V[X(L/K;t)]=0$ and $K/\Q$ is Galois, then we also have $\E[X(L/K;t)]=0$.}

 This parameter governs the behaviour of the corresponding random variable according to the following philosophy: if it is small, then the random variable is only moderately biased, whereas if it is large, then the random variable is highly biased.